Compressed Hypothesis Testing: To Mix or Not to Mix?: Introduction

-This paper is organized as follows.
-In Section \ref{sec:model}, we introduce the mathematical models for the considered anomaly detection problem.
-In Section \ref{sec:fixed_time_invariant}, we investigate hypothesis testing error performance using time-invariant mixed observations, propose corresponding hypothesis testing algorithms and provide their performance analysis.
-In Section \ref{sec:random_timevarying}, we consider using random time-varying mixed observations to identify the anomalous random variables, and derive the error exponent of wrongly identifying the anomalous random variables.
-In Section \ref{sec:deterministic_timevarying}, we consider using deterministic time-varying mixed observations for hypothesis testing, and derive a bound on the error probability.
+The rest of the paper is organized as follows.
+Section \ref{sec:model} describes the mathematical model of the considered anomaly detection problem.
+In Section \ref{sec:fixed_time_invariant}, we investigate the hypothesis testing error performance using time-invariant mixed observations in hypothesis testing, and propose corresponding hypothesis testing algorithms.
+And then, we provide their performance analysis.
+Section \ref{sec:random_timevarying} describes the case using random time-varying mixed observations to identify the anomalous random variables, and we derive the error exponent of wrongly identifying the anomalous random variables.
+In Section \ref{sec:deterministic_timevarying}, we consider the case using deterministic time-varying mixed observations for hypothesis testing, and derive a bound on the error probability.
 In Section \ref{sec:undersampling}, we take into account undersampling measurement case, where the number of measurement is smaller than the number of random variables, to show the advantage of compressed hypothesis testing with mixed measurements against separate measurements.
-In Section \ref{sec:example}, we demonstrate, by examples of Gaussian random variable vectors, that linear mixed observations can strictly improve the error exponent over separate sampling of each individual random variables.
-In Section \ref{sec:optimalmixing}, we derive the optimal mixed measurements for Gaussian random variables maximizing the hypothesis testing error exponent.
-In Section \ref{sec:efficient_algo}, we introduce efficient algorithms to find abnormal random variables using mixed observations, for large values of $n$ and $k$.
-In Section \ref{sec:simulation}, we provide numerical results to demonstrate the effectiveness of our hypothesis testing method from linear measurements.
-Section \ref{sec:conclusion} describes the conclusion of this paper.
+In Section \ref{sec:example}, we demonstrate, through examples of Gaussian random variables, that linear mixed observations can strictly improve the error exponent over separate sampling of each individual random variable.
+Section \ref{sec:optimalmixing} describes the optimal mixed measurements for Gaussian random variables maximizing the error exponent in hypothesis testing.
+Section \ref{sec:efficient_algo} introduces efficient algorithms to find abnormal random variables using mixed observations, for large values of $n$ and $k$.
+In Section \ref{sec:simulation}, we demonstrate the effectiveness of our hypothesis testing methods with mixed measurements in various numerical experiments.
+Section \ref{sec:conclusion} provides the conclusion of this paper.

 \textbf{Notations}: We denote a random variable and its realization by an uppercase letter and the corresponding lowercase letter respectively.
 We use $X_i$ to refer to the $i$-th element of the random variable vector $\bX$.
 We reserve calligraphic uppercase letters $\cS$ and $\cK$ for index sets, where $\cS = \{1,2,...,n\}$, and $\cK \subseteq \cS$.
 We use superscripts to represent time indices.
 Hence, $\bx^j$ represents the realization of a random variable vector $\bX$ at time $j$.
 We reserve the lowercase letters $f$ and $p$ for Probability Density Functions (PDFs).
 We also denote the probability density function $p_X(x)$ as $p(x)$ or $p_{X}$ for notation convenience.
 In this paper, $\log$ represents the logarithm with the natural number $e$ as its base.